 If you lack confidence in yourself for these reasons or any other, it’s understandable.
 Unfortunately, it’s also what makes you a continued target for bullies.
 People who lack confidence carry themselves a certain way.
 Their shoulders are usually hunched, their heads are down, they speak in a low voice, they avoid eye contact, and they show signs of nervousness and/or social confusion.

 This type of behavior makes you a prime target for bullies.
-It’s like putting a grade A piece of beef in front of a hungry pack of wolves.
+It’s like putting a raw, prime cut of meat in front of a hungry pack of wolves.
 I’m not exaggerating.

 - You Smell Strange